thunderbird89/esf/stories/story-knock-knock.md

 **PRIORITY ALPHA.
 THIS IS NOT A DRILL.
 ALL TALON SQUADRONS SCRAMBLE IMMEDIATELY.**

 Miguel's hands moved on pure training, muscle memory from hundreds of sorties taking over.
-Throttles forward, systems check, weapons armed—
+Throttles forward, systems check, weapons armed -

 > "All Portuguese Talons, this is Tower.
 You are cleared for immediate takeoff.
 Vector three-five-zero, climb to orbital insertion altitude.
 Execute."